zinc-lang/zinc/Doc/allocation_errors.md

 date: 2022/06/13
 ---

-# Allocation Errors considered harmful (to programmers)
+# Allocation errors considered harmful (to programmers)

 Yes, I hate myself as mush as you do for that title.